HubGrep/hubgrep_documentation/source/docs/hubgrep_search/usage/search_syntax.md

 # Search syntax cheatsheet

-We are using [manticore]() as a search backend, and it has some nice functions to write you queries. for a complete list, check out the section in the [manticore manual](https://manual.manticoresearch.com/References#Full-text-search-operators)!
+We are using [manticore]() as a search backend, and it has some nice functions to write your queries. for a complete list, check out the section in the [manticore manual](https://manual.manticoresearch.com/References#Full-text-search-operators)!

 ## Searching in specific fields